1. Introduction: Revolutionizing Fabric Handling with Terial Magic

 5.1 Slippery and Lightweight Material Strategies

-- Shorten stitch length to 2mm for lightweight fabrics.
+- Shorten stitch length to ~2mm on lightweight fabrics.

-- Try a walking foot for better control over layers.
+- Consider a walking foot for layered control.

-- Use glass-head pins or clips to avoid marking delicate fabric.
+- Use glass-head pins or clips to avoid marks.

 5.2 Knit Fabric Stabilization Solutions